apache/openwhisk-wskdeploy/tests/README.md

 #### How do I run unit tests?

 In order to run any unit tests, you need to install the package [Testify](https://github.com/stretchr/testify/).
-After installing Testify, all the unit tests can be run from the main `incubator-openwhisk-wskdeploy` repository folder using the following command:
+After installing Testify, all the unit tests can be run from the main `openwhisk-wskdeploy` repository folder using the following command:

 ```
 cd $GOPATH
 go get -u github.com/stretchr/testify
-cd incubator-openwhisk-wskdeploy/
+cd openwhisk-wskdeploy/
 $ go test -v ./... -tags unit
 ```

 #### How do I run an individual test?

-Above command will run all the unit tests from `incubator-openwhisk-wskdeploy`, in order to run a specific test, use:
+Above command will run all the unit tests from `openwhisk-wskdeploy`, in order to run a specific test, use:

 ```